Beuth-Erdelt/Benchmark-Experiment-Host-Manager/TPCTC23/README.md

 	-is \
 	run &>logs/experiment.4.3.log &
 ```

+This runs a sequence of 10 runs, each with a clean copy.
+Each run loads the TPC-H data.
+The runs have an increasing number of pods given by `ne` for the execution phase (throughput test).

 The parameters are
 * `aws`: we have nodegroups and components should be assigned accordingly